BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/pattern.md

 Our machines are able to compute anything that is Turing-computable which is, as far we know, anything that is computable in general.
 However, we are limited by the computational time and space complexity of the problem we want to compute.

-Now let us talk about the space of possibilities that the **sclang** of SuperCollider offers.
+Now let us talk about the space of possibilities that **sclang** offers us.

 ## Pattern, Streams and Events